The University of Queensland

 Course admissions information

-For course admission information (including the ATAR profile for semester 1, 2023 admissions), refer to the individual course entry in Course Search.
+For course admission information (including the ATAR profile for the previous semester), refer to the individual course entry in QTAC’s Course Search.

 Course Code: 709101